Alligator leather: History

 The earliest use of alligator skin was said to be in 1800 in North America.
 It was used to make boots, shoes, saddles and other products.
 Despite the first use being recorded in the 1800, alligator skin production increased majorly during the mid-1800s.
 During the American Civil War in 1861, saddles and boots were made for the Confederate troops.
 This led to alligator leather rising to the top of choice for leather usage.

-The durability and softness that we get from alligator leather today started when commercial tanning began in the early 1900s in New York, New Jersey and Europe.
+The durability and softness attributed to alligator leather today started when commercial tanning began in the early 1900s in New York, New Jersey and Europe.
 This brought a major increase in demand as a fashion based material.
 The sudden spike in demand for the leather led to alligator population decreasing in Louisiana in the mid-1900s, Louisiana being the biggest harvesting state in America.
 1962 was when alligator hunting was closed statewide due to low numbers, the effect of non-regulated harvests.

 By 1967, alligators made the endangered species list in America.
 This was not for long, however, for in 1987, alligators were no more in threat of endangerment due to the cultivation and conservation efforts that led to their numbers gradually increasing again.